OHuynh/SolarRadioBurst/README.md

 ### data

-Download data here from : https://realtime.obs-nancay.fr/dam/data_dam_affiche/data_dam_affiche.php and put it in subfolders with name formatted like this YYYYMMDD
+Download data here from : https://realtime.obs-nancay.fr/dam/data_dam_affiche/data_dam_affiche.php and put it in subfolders with name formatted like this YYYYMM

 ### data_proc